Keyword research guide: focus on intent and conversion

 ClickForest e-commerce keyword formula:

-Result: Our Shopify optimizations deliver an average of 67% more conversions within 4 months.
+Result: Our Shopify optimisations deliver an average of 67% more conversions within 4 months.

 Local services